cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Utilities/rollback.md

 **Notes**:

-* All lifecycle operations(like: `cloudify.interfaces.lifecycle.delete`) that performed during rollback of an unresolved instance are performed while ignoring failures for this node instances.
+* All lifecycle operations(like: `cloudify.interfaces.lifecycle.delete`) performed during rollback of an unresolved instance are performed while ignoring failures for this node instances.
   If `full_rollback` chosen, after rollback of unresolved nodes the rest of the nodes will be uninstalled without ignoring failures.
 * Known issue(only if full_rollback is false) - While performing  uninstall workflow after rollback node instance from `starting` state to `configured` state,